realworldocaml/book/book/platform/README.md

 $ eval $(opam env)
 ```

-If you prefer not to modify your shell configuration, then you can also invoke
+If you prefer not to modify your shell configuration, then you can
-the build commands via `opam exec` to modify the path for the subcommand.
-This is
+also invoke the build commands via `opam exec` to modify the path for
-exactly what the various targets in the `Makefile` do.
+the subcommand.
+This is exactly what the various targets in the
+`Makefile` do.

 ### Structure of an OCaml project

-Back in [Files Modules And Programs](files-modules-and-programs.html#files-modules-and-programs){data-type=xref},
+Back in [Files Modules And Programs
+](files-modules-and-programs.html#files-modules-and-programs){data-type=xref},
-we looked at what a simple program with a couple of OCaml modules looks like.
-Let's now look at the full set of files in our `hello-world` application to examine a more realistic project structure.
+we looked at what a simple program with a couple of OCaml modules
+looks like.
+Let's now look at the full set of files in our
+`hello-world` application to examine a more realistic project
+structure.

 ```
 ├── .gitignore